1st Note

 PX-850 vs YDP-145

-The PX-850 scores higher in Touch Reality, while the YDP-145 edges ahead in Beginner.
+The PX-850 scores higher in piano-like touch, while the YDP-145 is stronger in beginner support.
 The PX-850 costs $200 less.
-Choose the PX-850 if you prioritize realistic touch.
+Choose the PX-850 if piano-like touch matters most.

 Yamaha YDP-145 →